Lovin Myself

-Background
+Background and release

-On April 1, a billboard showing Ava Max with her signature hairstyle, the 'Max Cut', with a "don't click play on Ava Max" text appeared outside Coachella.
+On April 1, 2025, a billboard showing Max with her signature hairstyle, the 'Max Cut', with a "don't click play on Ava Max" text appeared outside Coachella.
 Yet, the singer was not announced on the lineup of the festival.
-On April 9, Max shared a mysterious website called "don't click play on Ava Max" via her socials.
-Once on the website, the fans had to click on a "Sign the Petition" button, which, once being clicked, gave the option of listening to a snippet of Max's new song.

-"Lovin Myself" is the second single from Max's upcoming third studio album, Don't Click Play, set for release on August 22.
-The song reflects a shift in focus toward self-empowerment and emotional independence.
+On April 9, Max shared a mysterious website called "don't click play on Ava Max" via her social media.
+Once on the website, the fans had to click on a "Sign the Petition" button which gave the option of listening to a snippet of Max's new song once being clicked.
+"Lovin Myself" marks the second single from the singer's then-upcoming third studio album, Don't Click Play, released on August 22.

-"This song came from a moment where I finally realized I didn't need anyone else's validation to feel whole.
+This song came from a moment where I finally realized I didn't need anyone else's validation to feel whole.
 I've been through a lot of phases in my career, highs, lows, public scrutiny, private growth, and through all of that, I started to understand that the most important relationship I'll ever have is the one I have with myself.
 The lyrics really sum up where I'm at emotionally and creatively right now.

 "Lovin Myself" is the most honest I've been in a song in a long time.
 It came out of a period where I was really learning how to stand on my own, not just as an artist, but as a person.
 I realized that loving yourself isn't some cliché, it's a survival skill.
 This song is about choosing yourself, not in a selfish way, but in a healing way.
-I wanted it to feel like an anthem for anyone who's learning to be their own anchor."
+I wanted it to feel like an anthem for anyone who's learning to be their own anchor.

 In a statement to Rolling Stone, Max described the track as her most personal in recent years, written during a period of growth and self-reflection.
 She noted that the song captures her realization that self-love is essential, not as a cliché but as a means of survival, and intended it to serve as an anthem for those learning to rely on themselves.

 Composition

-"Lovin Myself" is an upbeat track that explores themes of resilience and self-love.
-The lyrics focus on overcoming heartbreak and embracing independence, with the chorus featuring lines like, "I don't need nobody, I'm lovin' myself / Tonight it's all about me, yeah, it's good for my health".
-According to Billboard, "Lovin Myself" is the electro-pop track which doubles down on Max's self-empowerment messaging, pairing affirming vocals with warm, cascading synths.
+"Lovin Myself" is an upbeat electro-pop track that explores themes of resilience and self-love.
+According to Jason Lipshutz of Billboard, it doubles down on Max's self-empowerment messaging, pairing affirming vocals with warm, cascading synths.
+Lyrically, the song focuses on overcoming heartbreak and embracing independence, with the chorus featuring lines such as "I don't need nobody, I'm lovin' myself / Tonight it's all about me, yeah, it's good for my health".